Georges Estienne: Trans-Saharan transport

 In 1934 the line was extended to Fort Lamy.

 This was the longest route in the world with regular automobile transport.

 Estienne established and operated trans-Saharan lines for thirty-eight years from his office in Algiers.

 He built workshops at Fort-de-l'Eau, Algiers to maintain his rolling stock.

 During World War II (1939–45) SATT continued its automobile service.
 After the allies landed in French North Africa the company was allowed to use whatever aircraft it had, which was in effect nothing.
 In 1945 its automobile fleet had 150 vehicles and with the acquisition of aircraft was able to obtain enough revenue to create the subsidiary Aéro-Africaine with a capital of 10 million.

 The airline was headed by Georges Estienne.
 From 11 May 1946 the airline was authorized to provide regular transport from Algiers to fifteen locations among the southern oases and the Hoggar.

 On 29 October 1946 it obtained permission for an extension to Nice, taking tourists from there via Algiers to the Hoggar.

 After 1946 SATT expanded to become the Société Africaine des Transports Tropicaux, with expanding tourist operations.

 By 1949 the air network was serving many of the French African colonies from Bamako to Bangui from its hub at Tamanrasset in the Hoggar.

 Planes in the early days included NC.702 Martinets, De Havilland Dragon Rapides, Douglas DC-3s, Lockheed L-18s and Lockheed C-60s.

 When the Algerian War began in 1954 tourism disappeared.

-The Aéroafricaine lines were taken over the Air Algeria.
+The Aéroafricaine lines were taken over by Air Algérie.

 In 1963 the Algerian state took over the companies without compensation.